 Hello World ❤

-There are some environmental considerations here.
-Depending on our operating system, there may be additional steps required to get everything working.
+There are some platform-specific considerations here.
+Depending on your operating system and compiler, additional steps may be required to properly handle Unicode characters.

 For example, on Windows, we may need to update our project properties to set our source and execution character set, following the instructions available here.